alexanderhxs/CrashPredictionExtension/README.md

 ## Pipeline and Data Format

 The crash prediction pipeline processes video frames to generate standardized pedestrian trajectory data.
-All the referenced files are from the 'Trajectory Prediction' folder of https://github.com/Ludivine388/Crash-Prediction.
+All the referenced files are from the `Trajectory Prediction` folder of https://github.com/Ludivine388/Crash-Prediction.
 Note that the repo also consists of the files to get the pictures from the .rosbag files.
 The steps are as follows:

 ### 1. Initial Data